ahvonenj/html-primitives/README.md

 # html-primitives
-A seemingly efficient way of drawing primitive shapes (and polygons) without canvas
+A seemingly efficient way of drawing primitive shapes (and polygons) without canvas.

+## Examples